MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-misconfiguration.md

 ---
-title: Remediate Defender for Endpoint misconfiguration isues
+title: Remediate Defender for Endpoint misconfiguration issues in Microsoft Defender for Cloud
 description: Identify and remediate Defender for Endpoint misconfigurations in Defender for Cloud
 author: dcurwin
 ms.author: dacurwin